 Aviva and you have a free choice about the law that can apply to this account.
 Aviva proposes to choose the law of England, and, by entering into this account you agree that the law of England applies.
+Your contract will be in English and we will always write and speak to you in English.
 The Courts of England shall have non-exclusive jurisdiction over any claim, dispute or difference which may arise out of, or in connection with, this account.